tommyettinger/anim8-gdx/README.md

       such as [this introduction](https://blog.demofox.org/2018/01/30/what-the-heck-is-blue-noise/).
       - This also uses a triangular-mapped blue noise texture, which means most of its pixels are in the middle of the range, and are only rarely very bright or dark.
 This helps the smoothness of the dithering.
-      - Blue noise is also used normally by SCATTER and NEUE, as well as used strangely by CHAOTIC_NOISE.
+      - Blue noise is also used normally by SCATTER, NEUE, and WREN, as well as used strangely by CHAOTIC_NOISE.
     - This changed in 0.2.12, and handles smooth gradients better now.
 In version 0.3.5, it changed again to improve behavior on small palettes.
 It changed again in 0.3.8, 0.3.9, 0.3.13, and 0.3.14 to improve the appearance.
     - As of 0.3.14, this acts like GRADIENT_NOISE, has subtle artifacts that are less harsh, where GRADIENT_NOISE has a